isomerpages/nyp-sirs/index.md

       image: /images/images-2021/Home-Highlights-ITM2025.jpg
       alt: Image alt text
   - infopic:
-      title: Start Your Business at Zero Cost Using Affiliate Marketing
-      description: Affiliate marketing is the easiest and quickest way to start selling and earning!
-If you want a slice of this billion-dollar pie, sign up with us now.
-      button: MORE ABOUT THIS WORKSHOP
-      url: /digital-programmes/mc-ws/am/
-      image: /images/images-2021/Home-Highlights-WS-AffiliatedMarketing.png
-      alt: Affiliate Marketing
-  - infopic:
       title: Progressive Wage Model (PWM) for the Retail Sector
       description: "Effective 1 September 2022, employers are to meet the PWM wage and training requirements for workers in five retail job roles.   "